shuhui-zhu/DCL/README.md

 ## Citation

-If you want to cite this repository accademic work, please use the following citation:
+If you want to cite this repository, please use the following citation:

 ```
 # Add Later